 Binding can make or break your quilt.
-You could have done it all right from start to finish: Getting straight cuts, squaring up each block, snipping every thread, and pressing every seam perfectly.
+You could have done it all right from start to finish: getting straight cuts, squaring up each block, snipping every thread, and pressing every seam perfectly.
 But your binding might make all that hard work go unnoticed!
 Nothing is worse than a wonky corner on your binding.
-So, let’s make sure that you’re quilt is as good as it can be: here is a full-picture tutorial on how to get the perfect binding corner on every quilt!
+So, let’s make sure that your quilt is as good as it can be: here is a full-picture tutorial on how to get the perfect binding corner on every quilt!

 My Binding Method